Updated February 2023.

-The Company’s Tax Policy operates in accordance with UK tax strategy legislation (paragraph 19 of Schedule 19, Finance Act 2016).
+The Group's Tax Policy operates in accordance with UK tax strategy legislation (paragraph 19 of Schedule 19, Finance Act 2016).

 FOCL is committed to comply with all applicable statutory obligations and disclosure requirements to tax authorities.
 FOCL aims to manage its tax affairs in line with FOCL´s overall standards of governance.